UmarH619/Mixed-Messages/README.md

 ## My idea:

-I decided to go with a quote generator that mixes up quotes from Michael Scott into a random sentence.
-It will take 3 different parts from each quote, start, middle and end.
-This will make it so that each quote will be randomly mixed from a few different ones.
+I decided to go with a message that tells you where you will go on holiday, how you will get there and the main activity you will do there.